Comparing The TCO Of ClickHouse Cloud vs Open Source

 Customer 3 - High Risk Workload

-Customer 3 are operating in financial services with significant regualatory and compliance risk.
+This customer are operating in financial services with significant regulatory and compliance risk.
 If they experience degraded performance for an afternoon, their clients would move trading flow elsewhere.
 If they experience downtime of more than 24 hours they would be exposed to fines and customer penalities.
 A more serious regulatory incident could lead to regulatory penalities.

 What About On Premises?